 - The host is doing backups using your storage space, which means you have a live website and backup files in the same place.

 - You are losing independence; you already depend enough on your hosting provider as it is.

 It’s good to take a closer look at the terms and conditions of your hosting platform.
 Backups are usually a complimentary service on shared hosting.

-There are a few ways to ensure you have good quality and up-to-date WordPress backups.
-Evaluate the methods below to determine which one will be right for your business.
+There are a few ways to ensure good quality and up-to-date WordPress backups.
+Evaluate the methods below to determine which is right for your business.

 Most shared hosting providers create backups of your website as part of their service.
 As discussed, that strategy comes with risks.
 You can always download the zip files to your computer to reduce the risk of hazards.
-You can consider using hosting level backups only when it is an additional service and personalised to your needs.
+You can consider using web host backups only when it is an additional service and personalised to your needs.

 You can perform manual backups using different tools.
 It can be:

 - Hosting management panel (cPanel, DirectAdmin, Plesk, vDesk, Ensim, Ferozo)

 You must understand how WordPress’s manual backup process works to perform manual backups successfully.